larsks/pipower/README.md

 If external power is lost while the Pi is running, or if you press the power button while the Pi is running, the mc will send the `SHUTDOWN` signal to the Pi.
 It will then wait up to 30 seconds for the Pi to shut down.
 The Pi can signal a clean shutdown by setting the `BOOT` line high.
 Once the shutdown is complete (or if 30 seconds pass), the mc will remove power from the Pi and return to low power mode.

+## Installing pipower

+Run `make` to build the executable:

+    make

+Run `make flash` to upload the image to your attiny85:

+    make flash

+The `Makefile` assumes you are using an Arduino UNO as your ISP.
+If you're using something else you will need to update the Makefile appropriately.

 ## Pins

 - `PB0` - `USB` line from PowerBoost